 He takes my guitar and plays it back to me note for note, adding the lyric at the end, “take me inside.”

 We shower.
 Max sleeps with us that night.
 I smell so much like Jace that he acts like we’re both his keeper.
 In the morning we walk Max back to his garage.
-As we leave the house, he tugs us to Robby’s and barks at Robby’s window.
+When we get to the street, he tugs us to Robby’s and barks at Robby’s window.
 A sleepy face appears and tosses me a joint, saying it is for Max, not us.
-We proclaim he’ll get every hit, second-hand.
+We proclaim he will get every hit, second-hand.
 Walking to the garage, a car drives by and recognizes us from the party, shouting as they drive by, “False Gods.
 False Gods.”

 We give ‘em the devil horns.
 They give us the middle finger and turn around.
 I expect they want to kick our asses.
-They’re just college kids.
-When we take them into the garage to smoke the doobie, they’re stoked and insist on taking pictures with us smoking out.
+They are just college kids.
+When we take them into the garage to smoke the doobie, they are stoked and insist on taking pictures with us smoking out.